You and your spouse love your children. That doesn’t change because your relationship with each other has broken down.

 You and your spouse have an obligation to encourage your children to spend time with the other parent.
 It is important that you both follow the parenting schedule and if a change is required, to give the other party ample notice and an alternative, when possible.
 You and your spouse should use your best efforts to make parenting go smoothly, especially at exchanges of the children.

-The needs of the children should determine parenting time.
+The needs and best interests of the children should determine parenting time.
 You and your spouse or the Court decide whether parenting time is open, specific or flexible, or if it comes with conditions.

 Reasonable and generous parenting time